AhilyaK/aws-docs/Readme.md

 over the internet.
 AWS is comprised of a large library of services aimed at fulfilling several requirements of modern industries.

-This project is focused on documenting how to get started, how to set up billing alerts, and how to deploy an application to AWS, in detail.
+This documentation is created to enable users to begin their AWS journey, set up the environment, and deploy their first application to cloud, all while being secure and cost-effective,